Updated: Jun 2

 One example is the 6.5x55 Swede.

-In the real world of Europe and South Africa - where SAAMI advice on MAPs is not accepted - its case capacity allows it to outperform the .260 Rem by about 50 ft/sec with 140gr bullets and by 90 ft/sec with the long 156-160gr big game bullets In the virtual world where any European action prior to the Mauser 1898 is deemed to be “weak” by SAAMI and gun experts on forums the superbly strong Karl Gustav 1894/1896 is limited to 51,000 psi while the .260 Rem and Creedmoor are rated for 61,000 psi.
+In the real world of Europe and South Africa - where SAAMI advice on MAPs is not accepted - its case capacity allows it to outperform the .260 Rem by about 50 ft/sec with 140gr bullets and by 90 ft/sec with the long 156-160gr big game bullets.
+In the virtual world where any European action prior to the Mauser 1898 is deemed to be “weak” by SAAMI and gun "experts" on forums and YouTube, the superbly strong Karl Gustav 1894/1896 is limited to 51,000 psi while the .260 Rem and Creedmoor are rated for 61,000 psi.

 In Europe and Africa the ability of the 6.5x55 and Karl Gustav action is well known and respected; that action is revered for what it is - one of the finest ever made with the strictest quality specifications, quality control processes and quality assurance testing.
 When the Swedes had the Carl Gustav rifle made under licence in Germany they insisted that only Swedish steel billets be used - not trusting the German quality control standards.
 Imagine saying that to German metallurgists...

-CPI to this day demands that every single rifle (yes, every single one) with its cartridge has to be proof fired at 125% of the maximum pressure applied for.
+CPI of Europe to this day demands that every single rifle (yes, every single one) with its cartridge has to be proof fired at 125% of the maximum pressure applied for.

 Careful measurements are carried out to confirm all specifications with zero tolerance for any plastic deformation.
-To meet the same quality standard in the USA every single rifle chambered for the .270W plus 10 cartridges from each manufacturer would be tested at 81,350 psi before being allowed to be sold.
+To meet the same quality standard in the USA every single rifle chambered for the .270W plus 10 cartridges from each manufacturer would need to be be tested at 81,350 psi before being allowed to be sold.
+Of course this standard does not exist in the USA.

 My own introduction with the 6.5s was with a 6.5x58 Verqueiro (Portuguese Mauser) in the late 1970s.
 I was on a ranch against the Limpopo river bordering Botswana and the land owner asked me to find a good kudu bull as a taxidermist wanted RW horns.